 The responder shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
-The responder shall send a MIMO BF Feedback frame (see 9.6.22.6) to the initiator with the SU/MU field set to 0 and the Link Type field set to 0.
-In case of channel aggregation, the Aggregation Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame should be set to 1.
-The TA field of the MIMO BF Feedback shall be set to the MAC address of the responder and the RA field shall be set to the MAC address of the initiator.
+The responder shall send a MIMO BF Feedback frame (see 9.6.22.6) to the initiator with the TA field set to the MAC address of the responder and the RA field set to the MAC address of the initiator.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
-The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame shall indicate the number of best transmit sector combinations, Ntsc(I), recommended by the responder for initiator link.
-The EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall indicate Ntsc(I) best transmit sector combinations in the EDMG Sector ID Order field and the BRP CDOWN field, which are determined based on channel measurement data captured from the initiator SMBT subphase.
-The Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain SNRs corresponding to the Ntsc(I) transmit sector combinations in the SNR field.
-If the Channel Measurement Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame received from the initiator in the preceding SU-MIMO BF setup subphase is 1, the Channel Measurement Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame shall be set to 1 and the Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain channel measurements corresponding to the Ntsc(I) transmit sector combinations in the Channel Measurement field.
-If the Tap Delay Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame received from the initiator in the preceding SU-MIMO BF setup subphase is 1, the Tap Delay Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame shall be set to 1 and the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain tap delays corresponding to the Ntsc(I) transmit sector combinations in the Tap Delay field.
+In the MIMO Feedback Control element (see 9.4.2.261) of the MIMO BF Feedback frame, the SU/MU and Link Type field shall be set to 0.
+In case of channel aggregation, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1.
+The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field shall indicate the number of best transmit sector combinations, Ntsc(I), recommended by the responder for initiator link.
+The EDMG Channel Measurement Feedback element (see 9.4.2.253) in the MIMO BF Feedback frame shall indicate Ntsc(I) best transmit sector combinations in the EDMG Sector ID Order field and the BRP CDOWN field, which are determined based on channel measurement data captured from the initiator SMBT subphase.
+The Channel Measurement Feedback element (see 9.4.2.136) in the MIMO BF Feedback frame shall contain SNRs corresponding to the Ntsc(I) transmit sector combinations in the SNR field.
+If the Channel Measurement Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame received from the initiator in the preceding SU-MIMO BF setup subphase is 1, the Channel Measurement Present subfield of the MIMO FBCK-TYPE field in the MIMO Feedback Control element shall be set to 1 and the Channel Measurement Feedback element shall contain channel measurements corresponding to the Ntsc(I) transmit sector combinations in the Channel Measurement field.
+If the Tap Delay Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame received from the initiator in the preceding SU-MIMO BF setup subphase is 1, the Tap Delay Present subfield of the MIMO FBCK-TYPE field in the MIMO Feedback Control element shall be set to 1 and the EDMG Channel Measurement Feedback element shall contain tap delays corresponding to the Ntsc(I) transmit sector combinations in the Tap Delay field.

 Non-reciprocal MIMO phase